pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 # Install Apps CLI plug-in

-This document describes how to install the Apps CLI plug-in..
+This document describes how to install the Apps CLI plug-in.

 ## <a id='prereqs'></a>Prerequisites